The short answer is: YES.

 Don’t work for free for another second.

-If you are not being paid overtime by your employer it is critical that you contact an attorney immediately to protect your rights, and to ensure you recover the hard-earned money your employer might be withholding from you.
+If you are not being paid for overtime by your employer it is critical that you contact an attorney immediately to protect your rights, and to ensure you recover the hard-earned money your employer might be withholding from you.

 Every day you wait to contact a lawyer about your lawsuit costs you money and may bar part – or even all – of any potential recovery to which you may be entitled.